LinkedEarth/Pyleoclim_util/doc_build/contribution_guide.rst

 To run the test(s):

 0. Make sure the `pytest package <https://docs.pytest.org>`_ is installed on your system; run `pip install pytest` if not.
 1. In your terminal, switch to the “tests” subdirectory of your Pyleoclim forked repository.
-If you wish to  test a specific class/method inside a specified file, run
+If you wish to  test a specific class/method inside a specified file, run `pytest {file_path}\::{TestClass}\::{test_method}`
-`pytest {file_path}::{TestClass}::{test_method}`

 2. To run *all* tests in the specified file, run `pytest {file_path}`
 3. To perform all tests in all testing files inside the specified directory, execute `pytest {directory_path}`

 The order above is somewhat loose, but goes from least complex (time-consuming) to more complex.